-Before starting, read the Prestarting Check List, and Engine Break-in Procedure in the Operation section.
+Before starting, read the Pre-Starting Check List, special operating instructions, Engine Break-in Procedure, and Gear Shifting in the Operation section and the remote control features and operation in the Features and Controls section.

 Without sufficient cooling water, the engine, the water pump, and other components will overheat and suffer damage.
 Provide a sufficient supply of water to the water inlets during operation.